finerace/FoxFactory/README.md

 </p>

 <h1 align="center">🦊 Fox Factory</h1>
-<h3 align="center">A charming game about a little foxes at a factory, crafted with love in 72 hours.</h3>
+<h3 align="center">A charming game about little foxes at a factory, crafted with love in 72 hours.</h3>

 <p align="center">
   <!-- Play on Itch.io -->